Tinkerforge/doc/source/Software/IPConnection_CSharp.rst

  Destroys the IP connection.
 The socket to the Brick Daemon will be closed and the thread of the IP connection terminated.

+Callback Configuration Methods
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. csharp:function:: public void IPConnection::Enumerate(EnumerateCallback enumerateCallback)

+ This method registers the following delegate:

+ .. csharp:function:: public delegate void EnumerateCallback(string uid, string name, byte stackID, bool isNew)

+  The callback receives four parameters:

+  * *uid*: The UID of the device.
+  * *name*: The name of the device (includes "Brick" or "Bricklet" and a version number).
+  * *stackID*: The Stack ID of the device (you can find out the position in a stack with this).
+  * *isNew*: True if the device is added, false if it is removed.

+  There are three different possibilities for the callback to be called.
+  Firstly, the callback is called with all currently available devices in the IP connection (with *isNew* true).
+Secondly, the callback is called if a new Brick is plugged in via USB (with *isNew* true) and lastely it is called if a brick is unplugged (with *isNew* false).

+  It should be possible to implement "plug 'n play" functionality with this (as is done in Brick Viewer).